Castrfy/MyPcHelper/README.md

 # MyPcHelper
-an amautor program writed with python, and my first python application
+My first python application with a gui.
+Its not usefull at all but looking good for a first python project.